 We score Finland's fiscal strength as "a2", which is higher than the initial score of "baa1".
 This adjustment reflects the temporary nature of the debt increase and the partially funded nature of its pension commitments, which reduces pension-related risks.
+Moreover, while non-financial public sector debt is relatively high, most SOEs are profitable and well-managed.

-Public finances in Finland have come under considerable pressure since 2020 following the pandemic and Russia's invastion of Ukraine.
+Public finances in Finland have come under considerable pressure since 2020 following the pandemic and Russia's invasion of Ukraine.
 Higher energy prices and borrowing costs drove the government to enact a series of measures to boost purchasing power, which ultimately contributed to an increase in the debt burden and interest expenditure.

-We anticipate that Finland will start to run primary surpluses from 2027 onwards.
+We anticipate that Finland will start to run primary surpluses from 2028 onwards.
 In structural terms, the European Commission's estimate is that the primary balance will turn positive from 2025 onwards.
 However, material stock-flow adjustments, such as those associated with statutory earnings-related pension funds, government investments funded through the sale of central government assets and defence procurement, are a structural feature of Finland's debt dynamics and mean that debt reduction from 2028 onwards will be slow in the absence of even more consolidation measures.